pmcclay/hc05_baudat/README.md

 AT+RESET [[sent at 38.4kbps; resets to configured rate]]
 ```

 Resets may or may not drop BT connection, depending on HC-05 firmware versions.
+Très slick to change bit rate & reset without dropping BT session.

 To send arbitrary `AT` commands, answer `n`/`N`  to the first prompt. _baudat_ will then loop:
 * prompt for a command, with `AT` prefix assumed